rackerlabs/rackspace-how-to/content/cloud-load-balancers/configure-a-load-balancer.md

 ### Pricing

-The cost for each load balancer (instance) is based on an hourly rate, plus the number of concurrent connections, plus bandwidth.
+The cost for each load balancer is based on an hourly rate, plus the number of concurrent connections, plus bandwidth.
 You can view pricing details on the following product pages for Cloud Load Balancers: